abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Pre-Requisites

-Participants should have knowledge and understanding of the following :
+Participants should have basic knowledge and understanding of the following :

 - **Azure Portal:** For managing and provisioning Azure resources.
-- **Azure AI Foundry:** For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.
+- **Azure AI Foundry:** For deploying models, configuring and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.

 ## Architecture

 This architecture allows users to leverage Azure's cloud infrastructure to deploy and interact with advanced AI models.
-Through the Azure Portal, users manage their resources, while Azure AI Foundry provides the tools needed to deploy and test these models.
+The flow of the lab will be to use a existing Resource Group, then create and deploy an OpenAI model in Azure.
+Next, explore the model in the playground and generate code using AI.Through the Azure Portal, users manage their resources, while Azure AI Foundry provides the tools needed to deploy and test these models.
 The Completions and Chat playgrounds within Azure AI Foundry enable hands-on experimentation and refinement, facilitating the development of robust AI-powered applications.

 ## Architecture Diagram: